-ASML manages syndicates 6134 and 2121 and is a wholly owned subsidiary of AHL, which owns 100% of the voting and economic rights of ASML.
-AHL is regarded by ASML as its immediate parent and is also the parent undertaking of the smallest group to consolidate the financial statements of ASML.
-Copies of the accounts for AHL can be obtained from Companies House.
+ASML manages Syndicate 6134 and 2121 and is a wholly owned subsidiary of AHL, which owns 100% of the voting and economic rights of ASML.
+AHL is regarded by ASML as its immediate parent undertaking.
+Copies of the financial statements for AHL and ASML can be obtained from Companies House.

-AHL is wholly owned by Hannover Re.
+AHL is wholly owned by Hannover Re, which is the smallest group to consolidate the financial statements of ASML.
+Its financial statements can be obtained from its registered office address at Karl-Wiechert-Allee 50, 30625 Hannover, Germany.
 The parent undertaking of Hannover Re is Talanx AG which holds a 50.2% interest in the company.
-The principal shareholder in Talanx AG is Haftpflichtverband Der Deutschen Industrie V.a.G. ("HDI") which holds 79.0% of Talanx AG's issued share capital.
-Hannover Re is currently in negotiations with HDI Global Specialty SE ("HGS") for HGS to acquire the entire issued share capital of AHL and its subsidiaries.
-The completion of any such transaction would be subject to regulatory approval in respect of the associated change in control.
+The principal shareholder in Talanx AG is HDI Haftpflichtverband der Deutschen Industrie V.a.G. ("HDI") which holds 78.9% of Talanx AG's issued share capital.

-AHL and its related parties provide certain underwriting, administrative, accounting, human resource, information technology, risk management and compliance services to ASML.
+AHL and its related parties provide certain underwriting, administrative, accounting, human resources, information technology, risk management, compliance and internal audit services to ASML.
 These services are provided on a non-profit making basis by way of inter-group cross charges and direct salary charges.

-Argenta Tax & Corporate Services Ltd ("ATCSL"), an AHL group company, provides taxation services to the syndicate.
-Fees are agreed on a commercial basis and the profit to ATCSL generated from providing these services is, as in 2020, less than £1,000.
+Argenta Private Capital Limited ("APCL"), an AHL group company, provides taxation services to the syndicate.
+These services were previously provided by Argenta Tax & Corporate Services Limited ("ATCSL"), another AHL group company, until its business and assets were acquired by APCL with effect from 1 January 2023.
+Fees are agreed on a commercial basis and the profit to APCL generated from providing these services is less than £1,000 (2022: less than £1,000 profit to ATCSL).

 AUA, a subsidiary of AHL, is a service company approved by Lloyd's and the MAS to operate on the Lloyd's Asia platform.
-AUA also holds a licence granted by the Australian Securities and Investments Commission and has a branch office approved by Lloyd's in Sydney, Australia.
-Syndicate 2121 as host to Syndicate 6134 uses this service company as a coverholder to bind risks on its behalf.
+AUA also holds a licence granted by the Australian Securities and Investments Commission and has two branch offices approved by Lloyd's in Australia.
+Syndicate 2121 uses this service company as a coverholder to bind risks on its behalf.
 Such services relating to business written in Singapore are provided at cost plus a small profit margin of 5% mainly for tax purposes.
-The total value of the margin is less than £100,000 (2020: £90,000).
-The commission retained by AUA for business underwritten by the Australian branch is, at most, 28.5% of gross premium, which is in line with other Australian facilities currently supported by Syndicate 2121.
-The commission charged in Australia covers original acquisition costs, branch office expenses and processing costs.
-The total commissions payable by Syndicate 2121 were £12.0 million (2020: £13.1 million).
+The total value of the margin is less than £100,000 (2022: £100,000).

-13. Related parties continued
+14. Related parties continued